 Thus, the role that the risk of deportation has in the sentencing of offenders varies markedly throughout Australia.
 We now discuss how this divergence of opinion should be resolved.

-Evaluation of Existing Law and Connection Between Deportation and Sentencing from the Perspective of Existing Mitigating Factors and the Principle of Proportionality
+Evaluation of Existing Law and Connection between Deportation and Sentencing, from the Perspective of Existing Mitigating Factors and the Principle of Proportionality

 The above discussion establishes a deep divide regarding the relevance of deportation to sentencing.
 A telling aspect of the analysis is the relatively unconstrained manner in which the different positions have been reached.
-The respective positions are essentially merely set out without an extensive engagement of the possible counterarguments or a jurisprudential analysis of the issue.
-This evinces a fluidity and inconsistency in the law which is surprising even given the discretionary nature of sentencing law.
-This uncertainty is unsatisfactory given that the common law is supposed to apply in a unified manner throughout Australia.
+The respective positions are, essentially, merely set out without an extensive engagement of the possible counterarguments or a jurisprudential analysis of the issue.
+This evinces a fluidity and inconsistency in the law, which is surprising even given the discretionary nature of sentencing law.
+This uncertainty is unsatisfactory, given that the common law is supposed to apply in a unified manner throughout Australia.

 The reality is that both positions regarding the role of the risk of deportation in sentencing have a veneer of plausibility if the respective judgments are read in isolation to the opposing perspectives.
 In order to break the impasse, it is necessary to assess the position from a deeper doctrinal perspective.
 It is to this that we now turn.